neoforged/Documentation/docs/networking/streamcodecs.md

 ### Vanilla and NeoForge

 Minecraft and NeoForge define many stream codecs for objects that are frequently encoded and decoded.
-Some examples include `ResourceLocation#STREAM_CODEC` for `ResourceLocation`s or `NeoForgeStreamCodecs#CHUNK_POS` for `ChunkPos`s.
+Some examples include `Identifier#STREAM_CODEC` for `Identifier`s or `NeoForgeStreamCodecs#CHUNK_POS` for `ChunkPos`s.

 Most of the stream codecs can be found within the object class itself or within `StreamCodec`, `ByteBufCodecs`, or `NeoForgeStreamCodecs`.